Dutch Employment Contracts: What Every Expat Must Know

 Building a career in the Netherlands as a non-Dutch speaker takes a deliberate approach.
 Networking works differently here — LinkedIn is used extensively, but in-person relationships still matter more than most expats expect.
 I cover the job platforms worth using, how to work with Dutch recruiters, and how to position yourself for senior roles when you do not have a Dutch-language CV.

-Complete guide to freelancing as a ZZP in the Netherlands.
-Registration, taxes, insurance, invoicing, and tips for expat freelancers in 2026.
+Complete ZZP freelancer guide for the Netherlands.
+Registration, taxes, health insurance for self-employed, invoicing, and tips for expat freelancers in 2026.